 - Ensure that the learning outcomes are disseminated and widely used within the organisation

 - Last a minimum of 2 days, excluding travel time

 Please contact us if you would like help or guidance with your European Development plan.
 The Merganser team can help you structure your school’s plan to meet the EU criteria as well as your individual school’s needs.
 Each plan will be unique and we can show you how our training opportunities can match your requirements.

 I enjoyed the course because it was a very important experience for me as I had the chance to learn the educational system of other European countries, to cultivate my European consciousness and to practice my English.

 Applying for Funding

 Deadlines are currently once a year, in early February.
 Funding is available for course fees, travel and subsistence and under Erasmus+ a school can apply for support for preparation and monitoring.
 Schools need to apply through the national agency of their own country.
 The national agency is also able to offer advice and information on the new programme.
 Webinars and information days about Erasmus + may also be on offer, from your national agency.

 Before being able to apply for funding a school needs to register on the European Commission Authentication Service (ECAS).
-Our PIC number is 945380528.
+Our OID number is E10038134.

 Application forms and guidance on the application process are available from each Erasmus + national agency.